bevyengine/bevy-website/content/learn/book/migration-guides/0.7-0.8/_index.md

 If you previously needed a `TransformBundle` and a `VisibilityBundle` you should now use a `SpatialBundle`.

-If things are misteriously not visible anymore, it's most likely because you need to use a `SpatialBundle`.
+If you were defining your own bundle with `Transform` and `Visibility` components, make sure they now have a `ComputedVisiblity` component.

 ### [Use Affine3A for GlobalTransform to allow any affine transformation](https://github.com/bevyengine/bevy/pull/4379)